 You can find an overview of the PhD courses which are a part of the Open Marked agreement here.

-Please note that courses you take at other universities are not automatically registered in our files, so you will need to send us your course certificate to obtain credits for the course.
+Please note that courses you take at other universities are not automatically registered, so you will need to send us your course certificate to obtain credits for the course.

 To obtain ECTS credits for non-PhD courses, it is essential: